learned to ice skate as adults and started ice dancing under USFSA doctrine

 Erika Amundsen under ISI rules.
 Since that rink closed in 1998 we have trained at the

 Ice Sports Forum, Brandon, FL, the Skatium in Ft.
-Myers, and now, the
+Myers, and then, the

-Ellenton Ice & Sports Complex in Ellenton, FL.
-We currently work with
+Ellenton Ice & Sports Complex in Ellenton, FL. where we were coach

 Synchronized Team Skating.